A Unifying Approach to Probabilistic Testing Equivalences: The world of testing equivalences

 \section{The world of testing equivalences}

-In Section~\ref{sec:model_independent}, we proved the correspondence between the model-independent characterizations and the external characterizations.
+In Section~\ref{sec:model_independent}, we proved the correspondence between the unifying internal characterizations and the external characterizations.
 Now we proceed to establish the remaining theorems to complete the entire spectrum as summarized in Figure~\ref{fig:summary}.